Anonymous-user-2026/SCD-MMPSR/README.md

 This project does not create, own, or redistribute the original source datasets.
 It relies on previously released third-party research datasets and project-specific CSV annotations prepared for this pipeline.

-When using this repository, please make sure that your use of each dataset complies with its original license, access policy, consent terms, and any institutional or ethics requirements that may apply.
+When using this repository, make sure that your use of each dataset complies with its original license, access policy, consent terms, and any institutional or ethics requirements that may apply.

 Official sources for the datasets used here:

 - `CMU-MOSEI`: official paper: https://aclanthology.org/P18-1208/ ; CMU MultiComp / SDK resources: https://github.com/CMU-MultiComp-Lab/CMU-MultimodalSDK
 - `First Impressions V2`: official ChaLearn dataset page: https://chalearnlap.cvc.uab.cat/dataset/24/description/
-- `BAH`: official dataset page: https://liviaets.github.io/bah-dataset/ ; paper page: https://openreview.net/forum?id=jYDHVscRO3
+- `BAH` (Behavioural Ambivalence/Hesitancy): official dataset page: https://liviaets.github.io/bah-dataset/ ; paper page: https://openreview.net/forum?id=jYDHVscRO3

 Notes on access conditions:

 - `CMU-MOSEI` is a public research dataset described by CMU MultiComp.
-- `First Impressions V2` is publicly documented through ChaLearn and may require registration/sign-in to access the files.
+- `First Impressions V2` is publicly documented through ChaLearn and may require registration or sign-in to access the files.
-- `BAH` is publicly documented, but the dataset page states that access is provided under a research-only license and requires following the authors' request instructions.
+- `BAH` (Behavioural Ambivalence/Hesitancy) is publicly documented, but the dataset page states that access is provided under a research-only license and requires following the authors' request instructions.

 The demographic or sensitive attributes available in the source datasets, such as age, sex, nationality, or ethnicity where applicable, originate from the original dataset providers.
 This repository does not create new demographic annotations and does not claim authorship over those labels.